Hachem-H/Iridis/docs/C Interop.md

 SomeObscureFunction :: extern proc ()
 ```

 The `extern` keyword automatically changes the procedure to the C calling conventions (so no name mangling).
-It is also important that `cstring` is just `^u8`under the hood, though it is preferred to use `cstring` instead since the built-in `len!` will work in a similar manner to `strlen`.
+It is also important that `cstring` is just `^u8`under the hood, though it is preferred to use `cstring` instead since the built-in `len!` procedure will work in a similar manner to `strlen`.

 ```iridis
 // main.iridis